 Finally, the Memorandum of Understanding solidifies the important working relationship TU hopes to establish with your agency.

-NOTE: Undergraduate students enrolled in either the Psychology or Rehabilitation Studies programs will not be required to use Typhon.
+NOTE: Undergraduate students enrolled in either the Psychology or Rehabilitation Studies programs will not be required to use Tevera.
 Other fieldwork requirements are applicable and will be coordinated with Stacie Reilly.

 Please review the TU Fieldwork Site Selection presentation and plan to work closely with Stacie Reilly, the Fieldwork Coordinator, who will provide support to you as you seek and secure a suitable fieldwork site.

 Stacie R. Reilly, M.S., CRC